Windows81/Roblox-Freedom-Distribution/Guides/RedirectAppDataDirectory/README.md

 005B5BE8 | EB 59                    | jmp robloxplayerbeta.5B5C43                            | `eax == DirExe == 3`
 ```

-We'll go back to the first `jne` and replace it with a `jmp` to the now-empty block whih begins at `5B5C1E`.
+We'll go back to the first `jne` and replace it with a `jmp` to the now-empty block which begins at `5B5C1E`.

 ```patch
 - 005B5A4A | 83FF 03                  | cmp edi,3                                              |